sebastienblanc/aerogear-security/README.md

 ## Credits

-* The Restful API description was totally based on [@danbev](https://github.com/danbev) documentation https://gist.github.com/4001775.
+* More detailed description of the Restful API can be found here: http://aerogear.org/docs/specs/aerogear-rest-api/.

 ---
 you can find a slightly better example at <https://github.com/aerogear/aerogear-controller-demo>